AdyGCode/SaaS-FED-Notes/session-03/S03-PHP-Basics-I.md

  */
 ```

-To add the base HTML to this file we do the following:
+To add the base HTML to this file, we do the following:

 Close the PHP element using `?>`.

 Press <kbd>ENTER</kbd>

-Now type in `html:5` and press the TAB key...
+Now type in `html:5` (or `!`) and press the TAB key...

 The following will be added to the file:
 ```html